 In 1962, Elizabeth and John’s vision for doing things differently was first realised, through the purchase of Donec (their first ever care home) in Surrey.
 Through delivering support within a family-style home, this way of practice paved the way for a new approach to care, and transformed the future for Michael, Huw, and future generations to come.

 Fast-forward to today, FitzRoy now has a workforce consisting of 1,500 staff, supporting people across 15 countries.
 Within the UK, FitzRoy currently assists 850 people with learning disabilities and autism across 15 counties in 78 services in England, including Birmingham, Sussex and Hampshire.
 The homes all offer comfortable accommodation and 24-hour support, all towards encouraging beneficiaries to live their lives as independently as possible.

-Although it was a great challenge, luckily for the charity, they were able to re-deploy an existing staff member to dedicated PPE procurement.
-The additional equipment that will be purchased with the grant from The Hospital Saturday Fund, will also be an important addition to FitzRoy’s ongoing Coronavirus safety measures.
+The equipment that will be purchased with the grant from The Hospital Saturday Fund, will also be an important addition to FitzRoy’s ongoing Coronavirus safety measures.

 Another UK-based charity that we awarded a grant to in August included Lewis Manning Hospice.
 They were provided £6,349 towards the purchase of a lymph scanner and a lymphflow advance pump for their Lymphodema Clinic.

 The organisation works towards assisting people with life-limiting illnesses and their families across East Dorset.
 The key intention of the charity is to promote acceptance, hope and peace of mind, when it comes to helping people live well through their illnesses.
 These ideas are demonstrated through a range of free services available, including their Day Hospice, Lymphoedema Clinic, Better Breathing Clinic, and Creative Arts and Wellbeing Support Group.